 The Hop Queen and Princesses

-Betsy, Lucy and Phoebe will be at the heart of the Festival, leading the processions and distributing the Blessed Hops again this year.
+Our Queen Lucy will be at the heart of the Festival, leading the processions and distributing the Blessed Hops again this year, with her Princesses Phoebe, Ceci and Greta.

 Offcumduns Border Morris